ubuntu/ubuntu-project-docs/docs/reference/exception-OpenJDK-Updates.rst

 This document describes the policy for updating the openjdk-N packages, and to introduce new openjdk-N packages in Ubuntu LTS versions.
-OpenJDK upstream has long supported LTS releases (11, next one 17), which are normally maintained in the distro.
+OpenJDK upstream has long supported LTS releases (11, 17, 21), which are normally maintained in the distro.
 OpenJDK versions in between OpenJDK LTS version are only supported for around six months.
 Having such a version in an Ubuntu non-LTS release make sense, because the support